ucsb-cs156/w22/_lectures/lect27.md

   it suggests that you have not really internalized the content, but have to rely on others understanding.
 So use direct quotes sparingly, if at all; try instead to answer in your own words.

+Academic integrity investigations are unpleasant for everyone, and they don't help anyone learn.

+I really dont want to spend my time on those, so please don't create conditions where I have to do that.

+Work independently, and let your learning speak for itself.

 # Clarity and consiseness counts

 * Small grammar / spelling errors may or may not be penalized; if an interviewer would be confused by the answer, or have some doubt as to your understanding,